MarkPearlCoZa/manager_readme/README.md

 **I hate absolutes**.
 Always and never are triggers for me.
 I prefer usually and often.

 **I talk to think**.
-That means sometimes I explore ideas outloud.
+That means sometimes I explore ideas out loud.
 Often when I'm dong this I am still in the process of thinking things through.
 If I say something that you feel is poorly defined call it out, it helps me think it through better.

 **I have a poor short term memory**.
-Blame it to having 3 young kids and so not gettting enough sleep, I'm aware that I have a poor short term memory and sometimes forget the things.
+Blame it to having 3 young kids and so not getting enough sleep, I'm aware that I have a poor short term memory and sometimes forget the things.
 I'm actively working on it.
 Be patient with me.

 **I like to great people by name and give them a hand shake**.
 Call me old fashioned, I greet people with handshakes.
-If that feels awkward I'm up for any sort of variation, from fist bump to personalized hanshake.
+If that feels awkward I'm up for any sort of variation, from fist bump to personalized handshake.
 If you are really not comfortable with the physical contact let me know and I'll revert to a wave.